xen-project/xen/docs/misra/deviations.rst

    * - R14.3
-     - The Xen team relies on the fact that invariant conditions of 'if' statements are deliberate.
+     - The Xen team relies on the fact that invariant conditions of 'if' statements and conditional operators are deliberate.
+     - Tagged as `deliberate` for ECLAIR.

+   * - R14.3
+     - Switches having a 'sizeof' operator as the condition are deliberate and have limited scope.
+     - Tagged as `deliberate` for ECLAIR.

+   * - R14.3
+     - The use of an invariant size argument in {put,get}_unsafe_size and array_access_ok, as defined in arch/x86(_64)?/include/asm/uaccess.h is deliberate and is deemed safe.
-     - Project-wide deviation; tagged as `disapplied` for ECLAIR.
+     - Tagged as `deliberate` for ECLAIR.

    * - R14.4
      - A controlling expression of 'if' and iteration statements having